-Ah the sweet irony of writing an e-book about professional blogging, while abandoning your own blogging post to snuggle a child feeling very sorry for himself because his voice has disappeared and he has developed a barking cough and an ulcerated mouth.
-So there we were, Finn and I: me crawling the walls because I had missed a deadline and couldn't scrape enough child free time to get Blogging the Brocante Way finished and him lying on the sofa, croaking and crying and generally feeling rubbish.
+So there we were, Finn and I: me crawling the walls because I had missed a deadline and couldn’t scrape enough child free time to get my latest book finished and him lying on the sofa, croaking and crying and generally feeling rubbish.

 I am quite frankly a dreadful nurse and playmate.
 Though I love my little boy to the moon and back, my head is so full of what needs to be done, I find the whole business of nursing him when he is sick sends me half way to mental, with a quick jaunt around demented on the way.

 The trouble is I can’t play games.
 Not real, virtual or emotional.
 I lack the strategy gene and quickly find myself wanting to cheat or accidentally knock the board over, or get to the bottom of Batman’s emotional issues when I should be working out how to strangle a villain with a batarang .
 I mean, I try.
 Oh heaven knows I try: I endure skating on the X-box, endless rounds of the much dreaded “Game of Life”, rounds of the Yes and No game which I spectacularly fail on the first question, and oh hell’s bells, the logistical nightmare that is trying to fathom those blasted Battleships!